diamondio/better-queue/README.md

 #### Progress/Finish/Fail

-The process function will be run in a context of a `Worker` object, which gives you access to functions to help report on the status of specific tasks.
+The process function will be run in a context with `progress`, `finish` and `failed` functions.

-The example below illustrates how you can use these functions:
+The example below illustrates how you can use these:

 ```js
 var uploader = new Queue(function (file, cb) {